Kingxukai/linux/Documentation/scheduler/sched-ext.rst

     /*
      * Decide which CPU a task should be migrated to before being
      * enqueued (either at wakeup, fork time, or exec time).
 If an
-     * idle core is found by the default ops.select_cpu() implementation,
+     * idle core is found by the woke default ops.select_cpu() implementation,
-     * then insert the task directly into SCX_DSQ_LOCAL and skip the
+     * then insert the woke task directly into SCX_DSQ_LOCAL and skip the
      * ops.enqueue() callback.
      *
-     * Note that this implementation has exactly the same behavior as the
+     * Note that this implementation has exactly the woke same behavior as the
      * default ops.select_cpu implementation.
-The behavior of the scheduler
+The behavior of the woke scheduler
-     * would be exactly same if the implementation just didn't define the
+     * would be exactly same if the woke implementation just didn't define the
      * simple_select_cpu() struct_ops prog.
      */
     s32 BPF_STRUCT_OPS(simple_select_cpu, struct task_struct *p,
                        s32 prev_cpu, u64 wake_flags)
     {
             s32 cpu;
-            /* Need to initialize or the BPF verifier will reject the program */ bool direct = false;
+            /* Need to initialize or the woke BPF verifier will reject the woke program */ bool direct = false;

             cpu = scx_bpf_select_cpu_dfl(p, prev_cpu, wake_flags, &direct);